Guz-Ali/simple-GPT/README.md

 # simple-GPT
-Text generation based on GPT-2 model architecture, trained on Shakespeare
+Text Generation with a Decoder-only Transformer, trained on Shakespeare

+This model is an implementation of the 'Attention is All You Need' paper, trained on a very tiny-tiny dataset compared to current datasets that are being used for LLM training.